 Correspondence (1831-1865, bulk 1831-1855; 7 items) of James M. Mason, United States legislator and Confederate diplomat.
 The collection consists of miscellaneous letters concerning personal financial matters and other personal business; one letter to Mr. Dallas, dated August 11, 1855, relates to presidential politics.

-Biographical note: John Alexander McDonald, b.
-1868 Durant, MS; VMI Class of 1889; physician; d.
-1930, Lexington MS. Descriptive note: One letter dated November 8, 1886, to Cadet John A. McDonald from his sister, Annie.
+One letter dated November 8, 1886, to Cadet John A. McDonald VMI Class of 1889) from his sister, Annie.
 The letter contains primarily family news, but is difficult to read because of extensive water damage (this item was found in the VMI Barracks in 1936, during construction work).

-Miscellaneous papers (6 items, 1788-1800) of Virginia Revolutionary War soldier General Daniel Morgan.
+Miscellaneous papers, 1788-1800, of Virginia Revolutionary War soldier General Daniel Morgan.
 Includes document dated 5 August 1788 concerning issue of "lands set apart for the Continental Line of Virginia;" and various memoranda of agreement concerning land sold by Daniel.

 - Price Family Account Book /Price's Artillery Company roster.
-(MS #342) Full text
+(MS 0342) Online Access